-I decided on a 7'4 x 19 3/4 x 2 5/8 (pictured above), which is by far the longest and thickest board I've ever ridden in solid surf.
-However, I'm so glad I did.
+I decided on a 7'4 x 19 3/4 x 2 5/8 (For reference im 5'7 and 65kgs).
 I can really appreciate what was happening in the 70's on those longer single fins.
 The glide, control and paddle power is un-matched!

 Ive had 5 surfs on the board so far this winter, in various conditions.
 Im using the Alkali Kidman / Parameter widow maker single fin, and this felt great.

 After a pretty average start to Winter and a few surfs in less than quality conditions, finally a solid East swell was forecast on the maps - 6ft with the occasional 8fter - west winds lining up for the first 2 days, which were predicted to be the biggest of the swell.
 Thankfully that coincided with my days off, so i was able to spend plenty of time in the water.

 Chris has really nailed this design and Im surprised at how much thickness the board carries up front then foils right out in the tail into a blade.
 The bottom features vee in the last 1/3 of the board for maximum control off the tail and a little bit of double concave in front of the fin box to flat vee behind the fin.
 It has an accentuated nose rocker, compared to other single fins I have surfed.